Investing News Network Your trusted source for investing success

 Central banks serve a few primary functions, including setting interest rates, regulating monetary policy and controlling the printing and circulation of coins and bills.

-This risk is part of the reason central bank gold buying has increased in the last decade.
+This risk is part of the reason central bank gold buying has increased since 2010.

 Here are three primary uses of gold as the reserve commodity of choice for national banks.